steven-meehan/SmBlogWidgets/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-To run a specific project use the `--project` flag `ng serve --project="{projectName}" --configuration development`
+To run a specific project use the `--project` flag `ng serve --project="{projectName}" --configuration development` or browse to the given project folder.

-To run a specific project on a specific port use the `--port` flag `ng serve --project="{projectName}" --port {portNumber} --configuration development`
+To run a specific project on a specific port use the `--port` flag `ng serve --project="{projectName}" --port {portNumber} --configuration development`.

 ## Code scaffolding